 Treasure Valley Malagasy Cotons is the kennel name for Adriane and Steves periodic breeding of Kapiky; a wonderful black and white female Coton from rare lines out of Madagascar.
-As breeders of the Coton de Tulear what we strive for is what is in the best interest of our dogs and the human part of the family.
-They are very much a part of our family and their health and happiness is of our utmost concern but of course it needs to be a fit for everyone including mom and dad and the kids with their busy schedules.
-If we feel we can’t do it right at a particular time with the time necessary to culture the pups or see that Kapiky may just not be ready during a particular heat cycle we’ll forgo and wait.
+As breeders of the Coton de Tulear, what we strive for is what is in the best interest of our dogs, and the human part of the family.
+They are very much a part of our family and their health and happiness is of our utmost concern, but of course it needs to be a fit for everyone including mom and dad and the kids with their busy schedules.
+If we feel we can’t do it right at a particular time, with the time necessary to culture the pups, or see that Kapiky may just not be ready during a particular heat cycle, we’ll forgo and wait.
 Much of what we have learned of Cotons, their history, and frankly how to breed, is knowledge acquired in our family for 20+ years.
-We believe in the wisdom of the importance in maintaining integrity and following guidelines set forth by the mCTCA which we strictly adhere too; more info on those guidelines are in our philosophy of breeding section.
+We believe in the wisdom of the importance in maintaining integrity and following guidelines set forth by the mCTCA which we strictly adhere to; more info on those guidelines are in our philosophy of breeding section.

-Adriane and Steve have four children with two boys currently in high school and boy/girl twins just starting middle school.
+Adriane and Steve have four children with one boy now in college, one boy in high school, and boy/girl twins that will be starting high school in the Fall of 2020.
 All four are very active in helping… especially when there are pups on board.
-In the summer of 2016 we did acquire Wookie, a sweet natured and great looking black and white Coton, with the intention of using him as the stud for Kapiky.
+In the summer of 2016 we did acquire Wookie, a sweet natured and great looking black and white Coton, with the intention of using him as a stud for Kapiky.
 They did successfully mate which produced Kapikys second litter.
-We were very happy with the pups.
-Time permitting we will more than likely mate them again.
+We were very happy with the pups and have used him as a stud since.
+Time permitting, we will more than likely mate them again.
 More importantly, Wookie and Kapiky get along great though it appears sometimes Kapikys “mom” instincts come out with him where she likes to correct him…they love to rough house.
-We are currently considering another female Coton though much thought has to go into changing the family dynamic we currently have.
+We have decided to keep a female, Kintana, from the last breeding of Kapiky in 2019 with Ren, of Blue Mountain Cotons.
+She is, personality-wise, quite a bit like Kapiky in being very outgoing.
+Kintana is also heavily black with loving touches of white, and while we have not decided if she will be paired at this time, we’re thinking the pups produced would be as enjoyable as always.
 We do enjoy the breed and the folks we have met through being active in the Coton community but the time involved can be intense because we take it seriously.

 Our Breeding Philosophy

-Our current focus is on the black and white variant of Cotons though we will occasionally have tri-colored pups available or white.
+Our current focus is on the black and white variant of Cotons though we can occasionally have tri-colored pups available or white.
 All of our Cotons carry the genetic traits to produce any of the 3 color varieties.
-As well, since these are Malagasy Cotons, we will occasionally throw a “tall” variant.
-Though we don’t strive for “talls" it is inevitable, though rare, that with Malagasy lines one can be produced.
-Talls have all the same unique qualities of a Coton save they are not necessarily larger but with longer limbs.
-Typically, females have two heat cycles per year and we will always skip at least one of those cycles.
-As we understand it it is not necessarily harmful to the female to produce multiple litters per year but skipping cycles does allow us as a family (Kapiky as well) to just, well, be a family.
+As well, since these are Madagascar Cotons, we will occasionally throw a “tall” variant.
+Though we don’t strive for “talls,” it is inevitable though rare, that with Madagascar lines one can be produced.
+Talls have all the same unique qualities of a Coton save they are not necessarily larger, but with longer limbs.
+Typically, females have two heat cycles per year and we will normally skip at least one of those cycles, but that is not set in stone… Kapiky, for example, went ten months before she ‘cycled’ again after her second litter.
+As we understand it, it is not necessarily harmful to the female to produce multiple litters per year, but skipping cycles does allow us as a family, (Kapiky as well), to just, well, be a family.